i-am-tanni/rxpxct/README.md

 Adding a new format should be relatively straitforward following the examples in the folder above.

-For substitutions, repeated color symbols will add leading zeros for the final result.
+For substitutions, repeated color symbols will add leading zeros to the final result.

 ## Contact